slinkp/inheritance_talk/slides.rst

 Mixins are good...
 --------------------

-- mixins are good because each base class does one thing
+- Mixins are good when each mixin does one thing
-- reuse is easy - just inherit from the relevant class
+- Reuse is easy - just inherit from the relevant class
-- different combinations of these base classes to give different combinations of behavior.
+- Different combinations of these base classes to give different combinations of behavior.

 ----